Collector

 for a custom stream collection process

-The Stream Collector supports cross-domain Snowplow deployments, setting a user_id
+The collector supports cross-domain Snowplow deployments, setting a user_id

 (used to identify unique visitors) server side to reliably identify the same user across domains.